Knowledge Management for the service desk

 Moreover, once a client has found a knowledge base article, they can provide feedback on the quality and helpfulness of the article.
 This will help your knowledge base authors to keep on top of document maintenance and ensure that all content is relevant and useful.

-Search results are ranked, rated and displayed in a familar web-search layout
+Search results are ranked, rated and displayed in a familiar web-search layout